RedHatBrand/RedHatTemplates/README.md

 ## Putting them in Outfit

 To get your work live, **first** you need to build for production

 ```
-gulp build-production
+gulp build
 ```

-Notice the `/build` folder is checked into this repo, double check all your changes (`git status`) and commit them before publishing

-To publish to s3 (first you'll need to get the key and secret from me :))
+Then publish to gh-pages

 ```
-gulp publish
+gulp deploy
 ```

-Sweet, everything is up in the cloud.
+Sweet, everything is up.
 You can now add template files from the `/build` folder to outfit.

 ## If you get a "too many open files" error